tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/functions-as-values.md

 ### Introducing filter

-Before we do any advanced shananigans, let's write the straight forward code (though we'll treat the data as immutable, as we learned in the previous chapter):
+Before we do any advanced shenanigans, let's write the straight forward code (though we will treat the data as immutable, as we learned in the previous chapter):

 ```typescript